riccardofachindev/deskbird-challenge/README.md

-# Deskbird Senior Full-Stack Challenge
+# Full-Stack prototype app for Deskbird's users table

 A full-stack application featuring user authentication and management with role-based access control.